neams-th-coe/cardinal/doc/content/source/auxkernels/CellInstanceAux.md

 Displays the OpenMC cell instance mapped to the MOOSE elements, showing all cells which either (i) receive multiphysics feedback or (ii) send a cell tally to MOOSE.
-This auxkernel is automatically added to all OpenMC wrappings, so you do not need to add it yourself.
+This auxkernel is automatically added to all OpenMC wrappings which involve some sort of multiphysics feedback to cells and/or cell tallies, so you do not need to add it yourself.
 The output variable is named `cell_instance`.

 If there are